Godfall

 Godfall is an action role-playing game developed by Counterplay Games and published by Gearbox Publishing.
-The game was released on PlayStation 5 and Windows on November 12, 2020.
-The game was also released for the PlayStation 4 on August 10, 2021.
-An enhanced version of the game containing all downloadable content up to that point, titled Godfall: Ultimate Edition, was released for PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on April 7, 2022.
+The game was released for PlayStation 5 and Windows on November 12, 2020.
+It was also released for the PlayStation 4 on August 10, 2021.
+An enhanced version of the game containing all downloadable content up to that point, titled Godfall: Ultimate Edition, was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on April 7, 2022.
+It received mixed reviews from critics.

 Gameplay

 The game is set in a high fantasy setting, split into the realms of Earth, Water, Air, where players take the role of one of the last exalted Knight's Order to prevent a major apocalyptic event.
 The player has 5 weapon classes to select from, based on which of their armor sets, Valorplates, they equip.
 These weapon classes include the longsword, dual blades, polearm, two handed war hammer and the two handed great sword.
 Additional Valorplates and Augments can be equipped to customize how this character class plays out.
 It supports single player and up to three players in cooperative mode.
 The game is described as a "looter-slasher" being based on the loot shooter concept of completing missions and gaining better loot for further quests, the focus of the combat is on melee attacks rather than ranged ones.